 The WSAB recognizes Liberty's and PacifiCorp's risk assessment and modeling efforts; however, like with the large IOUs, it would be helpful for the reviewer to understand what goes into the development of its fire risk polygons.
-The WSAB recognizes progress PacifiCorp is making in developing new models such as the Pyregence Ignition Model, but like the other SMJUs, PacifiCorp did not provide enough information for the WSAB to provide meaningful feedback.
-Liberty is working with Reax Engineering to perform its risk analysis, however, Liberty's 2021 WMP Update does not describe the consultant's background, that is, there is no explanation if consultants are experienced fire scientists or ecologists or their experience with modeling.
+The WSAB recognizes progress PacifiCorp is making in developing new models such as the Pyregence Ignition Model, but like the other SMJUs, PacifiCorp did not provide enough information for the WSAB to provide meaningful feedback.6 Liberty is working with Reax Engineering to perform its risk analysis, however, Liberty's 2021 WMP Update does not describe the consultant's background, that is, there is no explanation if consultants are experienced fire scientists or ecologists or their experience with modeling.
 Ideally, the consultant's team would consist of expert scientists and ecologists who have extensive modeling experience.
-Further, Liberty's 2021 WMP Update explains that it assesses wildfire risk through various levels of analysis, it considers various factors, and these factors are reviewed independently of Liberty's asset performance of risk.
-However, it is unclear who is conducting this review and what is being reviewed.
+Further, Liberty's 2021 WMP Update explains that it assesses wildfire risk through various levels of analysis, it considers various factors, and these factors are reviewed independently of Liberty's asset performance of risk.7 However, it is unclear who is conducting this review and what is being reviewed.

 Fire risk mapping: The WSAB appreciates that Liberty is now using fire risk mapping tools.
-The WSAB recognizes that BVES territory is mainly designated a Tier 2 High Fire Threat District (HFTD) under the CPUC's Fire Threat Map,8 and has used a granular approach to help identify areas of "higher-risk" within Tier 2.9 The WSAB recommends that BVES use ecologists or scientists to provide the appropriate determination the finer-detail mapped designations.
-BVES has not provided information about its consultants who are developing its fire risk mapping tools, but minimum qualifications are included for vegetation management inspections, vegetation work, asset inspections, and grid hardening
+The WSAB recognizes that BVES territory is mainly designated a Tier 2 High Fire Threat District (HFTD) under the CPUC's Fire Threat Map,8 and has used a granular approach to help identify areas of "higher-risk" within Tier 2.9 The WSAB recommends that BVES uses ecologists or scientists to provide the appropriate determination the finer-detail mapped designations.
+BVES has not provided information about its consultants who are developing its fire risk mapping tools, but minimum qualifications are included for vegetation management inspections, vegetation work, asset inspections, and grid hardening work.10 It would be helpful for the reviewer to be able to evaluate the consultants' knowledge and experience.
+For example, who are the consultants and what is their background?
+What are their qualifications to ensure that the assumptions about fuel and fire danger are appropriate to the geographical context?